A quick Google image search suggests that Prince William and the to-be

 A photo from their engagement announcement with Charles on a step behind her:

 This effort to make Charles appear taller is a social commitment to the idea that men are taller and women shorter.
-When our own bodies, and our chosen mates, don’t follow this rule, sometimes we’ll go to great lengths to preserve the illusion.Lisa Wade is a professor of sociology at Occidental College.
+When our own bodies, and our chosen mates, don’t follow this rule, sometimes we’ll go to great lengths to preserve the illusion.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.